The professors in this program are wonderful. They make themselves available whenever you need...

 CRJ 657 Ethics in Behavior Analysis (3 credits)*

 The course will focus on the ethical application of behavior analytic services.
 The first half of the course will detail the Guidelines for Responsible Conduct of the Behavior Analyst Certification Board as well as relevant literature on the topic of ethical behavior in the field.
-The second half of the course will focus on providing “context” to these Guidelines, highlighting principles of behavior and potential applications of these principles that raise ethical issues.
-Case studies will be reviewed throughout the course that are drawn from personal experience and examine some of the issues practicing behavior analysts encounter on the job.
+The second half of the course will focus on providing “context” to these Guidelines, highlighting principles of behavior and potential applications of these principles.
+Case studies that are drawn from personal experience will be reviewed throughout the course and will examine some of the issues practicing behavior analysts encounter on the job.
 At the conclusion of the course, students will be expected to present a case study drawn from their own personal or professional experience.

 CRJ 633 Federal Criminal Justice (3 credits)